 Make Your Own Custom Notepads

-I've always wondered how to make my own custom notepads, and recently I'll learned the trick.
-The key is a special type of glue called padding compound and it's a simple adhesive that you apply to the edge of a stack of paper to turn it into a notepad.
+If you've ever wondered how to make your own custom notepads, I'm here to share the trick.
+All you need is a special type of glue called padding compound.
+With this simple adhesive, you can turn just about any stack of paper to turn it into a notepad.

 We have had endless fun making custom, personalized notepads and doing various fun projects with it, and are still coming up with new ideas for more.
 It's so easy to use, too.